 One downside of living in Big Lake is that it can take a long time to commute to work.
 In Big Lake, the average commute to work is 31.40 minutes, which is quite a bit higher than the national average.

-The percentage of people in Big Lake who are college-educated is somewhat higher than the average US community of 21.84%: 27.66% of adults in Big Lake have at least a bachelor's degree.
+The overall education level of Big Lake is somewhat higher than in the average US city of 21.84%: 27.66% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Big Lake in 2018 was $32,394, which is upper middle income relative to Minnesota and the nation.
 This equates to an annual income of $129,576 for a family of four.
 However, Big Lake contains both very wealthy and poor people as well.